rossetti/RossettiArenaBook/docs/01-Chapter1.md

 ***
 \BeginKnitrBlock{exercise}
 <span class="exercise" id="exr:ch1P5"><strong>(\#exr:ch1P5) </strong></span>Classify the systems as either being discrete or continuous:

-- Classify the systems as either being discrete or continuous:

 - Elevator system (You are interested in modeling the number of people waiting on each floor and traveling within the elevators.)